facil-io/cstl/fio-stl.md

 Defined the `fio_test_dynamic_types` and enables as many testing features as possible, such as the `FIO_LEAK_COUNTER`.

-#### `FIO_LEAK_COUNTER`

-If defined, facil.io will count allocations and deallocations for custom memory allocators and reference counted types - allowing memory leaks to be detected with certainty.

-This also prints out some minimal usage information about each allocator when exiting the program.

-**Note**: enabling leak detection automatically adds the `FIO_LOG` module (to print errors), the `FIO_ATOMIC` module (for atomic counters) and the `FIO_STATE` module (for more predictable `at_exit` callbacks).

 -------------------------------------------------------------------------------

 ## Version and Common Helper Macros